compsciencelab/torchmd-exp/examples/docking/1u38_without_network/README.md

 In order to run this test, modify the `log_dir` parameter to point to the directory where you want the log directory to be created.
 Ideally, set the path to this folder.

-It is important that de forcefield path is an absolute path and not a relative path, since it will be used by the test simulations that may be in another directory.
+It is important that the forcefield path is an absolute path and not a relative path, since it will be used by the test simulations that may be in another directory.

 Execute the command (from this directory):